 Margaery is accompanied by a train of ladies when she arrives in King's Landing to become Joffrey's queen consort.
 Most are either her relatives or the daughters of her father's bannermen, while others are to be her ladies-in-waiting.
 They include Alla, Elinor, and Megga Tyrell; Lady Alysanne Bulwer; Lady Alyce Graceford; Lady Taena Merryweather; Meredyth Crane; and Septa Nysterica.

 Margaery is greeted by cheering throngs of smallfolk when she reaches the capital.
 She is well-loved by the populace of the city as Tyrell men have been giving wagons of food to the starving population in her name before her arrival.
 Margaery and her family have supper with Sansa Stark and discover the truth about Joffrey's nature; Margaery treats Sansa kindly.
-They plan to wed Sansa to Willas Tyrell, but once this plot is discovered by the Lannisters, Lord Tywin weds Sansa to Tyrion Lannister.
+They plan to wed Sansa to Willas Tyrell, but once this plot is discovered by the Lannisters, Lord Tywin Lannister weds Sansa to his son Tyrion Lannister.
 Margaery is present at the wedding feast afterwards and takes pity on Sansa.